2024 Georgian parliamentary election

-Based on preliminary results published by Central Election Commission of Georgia, Georgian Dream declared victory in the election with more than 53% of the vote, while the four major opposition coalitions—which agreed not to cooperate with Georgian Dream in the parliament through their Georgian Charter—were recorded as receiving 37.79% in total.
+Based on preliminary results published by Central Election Commission of Georgia, Georgian Dream declared victory in the election with more than 53% of the vote, while the four major opposition coalitions—which agreed not to cooperate with Georgian Dream in the parliament through their Georgian Charter—were recorded as having received 37.79% in total.
 Georgian Dream posted the highest results in rural areas, particularly in the Samtskhe-Javakheti, Kvemo Kartli, Svaneti, Racha-Lechkhumi, Guria, and Adjara regions, but lost the capital Tbilisi and also Rustavi to the opposition, while only closely winning other major cities.
 In the capital, GD received 42% of the vote, while the four major opposition coalitions combined received 46%; the smaller libertarian Girchi party won 5.3%.
 Georgian Dream also dramatically lost to the opposition among the Georgian diaspora.

 The four major opposition coalitions and President Salome Zourabichvili stated that the elections were carried out with vote-buying, ballot-box stuffing, intimidation and pressure on voters.
 They accused Georgian Dream of "stealing the election", with Zourabichvili refusing to recognize the official results, which she called illegitimate.
 The opposition announced that it was going to boycott the new parliament.
 Some election monitors characterized the conduct of the elections as "fundamentally flawed."
-In the aftermath of the election, V-Dem Institute downgraded the quality of democracy in Georgia from an "electoral democracy" to an "electoral autocracy".
-The disputed election led to the 2024-2025 Georgian political crisis.
+In the aftermath of the election, the V-Dem Institute downgraded the quality of democracy in Georgia from an "electoral democracy" to an "electoral autocracy".
+The disputed election led to the 2024-2026 Georgian political crisis.